-(Note that for all 4 projections above, the projection period is typically 40-50 years, although some companies project for 60 or more years.)
+Note that for all four projections above, the projection period is typically 40–50 years; although, some companies project for 60 or more years.

-To emphasize, these projections should only include active policyholders currently paying premium and should not include any policyholders not paying premium (e.g., policies on wavier, on claim, or paid up), regardless of the reason.
+To emphasize, these projections should only include active policyholders currently paying premium and should not include any policyholders not paying premium (e.g., policies on wavier, on claim, or paid up) regardless of the reason.
 Projections under current actuarial assumptions must not include policyholder behavior as a result of the proposed premium rate increase, such as a shock lapse assumption.

-Also, the company should identify and explain any estimates or adjustments to the data, as applicable.
+Also, the insurer should identify and explain any estimates or adjustments to the data, as applicable.

 Assumptions

-Rate increases are commonly driven by a change to the persistency, morbidity, or mortality assumption, or a combination of the three.
+Rate increases are commonly driven by a change to the persistency, morbidity, mortality assumption, or a combination of the three.

 Verification that assumption change(s) are supported by credible data.

 The interest rate is the same for all four projections.
-This ensures that interest rate risk is assumed by the company, not the policyholder.
+This ensures that interest rate risk is assumed by the insurer, not the policyholder.

-The formula used in TX approach is provided in Appendix C.
+The formula used in the Texas approach is provided in Appendix C.

-Reduced Benefit Options (RBO)
+E. RBOs

-In 2020, Long-Term Care Insurance Reduced Benefit Options (EX) Subgroup (“LTCI RBO (EX) Subgroup”) of the LTCI (EX) Task Force, developed a list of RBO principles to provide guidance for evaluating RBO offerings in Appendix D.
+In 2020, the Long-Term Care Insurance Reduced Benefit Options (EX) Subgroup of the Long-Term Care Insurance (EX) Task Force, developed a list of RBO principles to provide guidance for evaluating RBO offerings in Appendix D.

-RBOs in MSA Advisory Report
+RBOs in the MSA Advisory Report

-As part of the MSA Review, the MSA Team will perform a limited review of the reasonableness of RBOs included in the rate proposal.
-The MSA Advisory Report will highlight how the company demonstrates the proposed RBOs’ reasonableness.
+As part of the MSA Review, the MSA Team will perform a limited review of the reasonableness of RBOs included in the rate proposal that are extracontractual.
+The MSA Advisory Report will highlight how the insurer demonstrates the proposed RBOs’ reasonableness.
 Note that the MSA Team will not perform an assessment of RBOs in relation to individual state specific requirements for RBOs.
 The purpose of the guidance in the MSA Advisory Report is to provide initial information about the RBOs with which the state insurance regulators can then utilize to perform a more detailed assessment specific to their state’s requirements.
-As the MSA Review process develops and as the LTCI RBO (EX) Subgroup continues its work, this area of review may evolve.
+As the MSA Review develops and as the Subgroup continues its work, this area of review may evolve.

 Future RBOs

-As the industry continues to innovate new RBOs for consumers, the MSA review process will likewise develop and evolve to consider the reasonableness of RBOs.
-Additionally, as the MSA Review process evolves, additional regulatory expertise with RBOs may be added to the MSA Team in the future.
-To achieve more consistency across states in their understanding and consideration of RBOs, the LTCI (EX) Task Force will encourage its appointed Subgroup and/or an appropriate NAIC actuarial committee or group, to collectively consider new RBOs, as they arise.
+As the industry continues to innovate new RBOs for consumers, the MSA Review will likewise develop and evolve to consider the reasonableness of RBOs.
+Additionally, as the MSA Review evolves, additional regulatory expertise with RBOs may be added to the MSA Team in the future.
+To achieve more consistency across states in their understanding and consideration of RBOs, the Task Force will encourage its appointed Subgroup and/or an appropriate NAIC actuarial committee or group to collectively consider new RBOs as they arise.
 This process will provide for input and technical advice from actuaries and non-actuarial experts to the state insurance departments as they exercise their authority in considering RBOs as part of rate filings.
 States and insurers are therefore encouraged to discuss new and developing RBOs through this process.

-Non-Actuarial Considerations
+F. Non-Actuarial Considerations

-The LTCI (EX) Task Force continues to review and consider non-actuarial considerations impacting states’ approval or disapproval of LTCI rate changes to develop consensus among jurisdictions and develop recommendations for application of these considerations.
+The Long-Term Care Insurance (EX) Task Force continues to review and consider non-actuarial considerations affecting states’ approval or disapproval of LTCI rate changes to develop consensus among jurisdictions and develop recommendations for application of these considerations.
 These considerations include such topics as:

-Caps or limits on approved rate changes
+Caps or limits on approved rate changes.

-Phase-in of approved rate changes over a period of years
+Phase-in of approved rate changes over a period of years.

-Waiting periods between rate change requests
+Waiting periods between rate change requests.

-Considerations of prior rate change approvals and disapprovals
+Considerations of prior rate change approvals and disapprovals.

-Limits or disapproval on rate changes based solely or predominately on number of policyholders in a particular state
+Limits or disapproval on rate changes based solely or predominately on the number of policyholders in a particular state.

-Limits or disapproval on rate changes based on attained age of the policyholder
+Limits or disapproval on rate changes based on attained age of the policyholder.

-Fair and reasonableness considerations
+Fair and reasonableness considerations for policyholders.

-Impact of the rate change on the financial solvency of the insurer
+The impact of the rate change on the financial solvency of the insurer.